nginxinc/mra-pages/README.md

 To build customized images for different container engines and set other options, please follow the directions below.

 ## Building a Customized Docker Image
-The Dockerfile for the Pages service is based on the php:7.0.5-fpm image, and installs NGINX open source or NGINX Plus.
-Note that the features in NGINX Plus make discovery of other services possible, include additional Load Balancing algorithms, persistent SSL/TLS connections, and advanced health check functionality.
+The Dockerfile for the Pages service is based on the ruby:2.2.3 image, and installs NGINX open source or NGINX Plus.
+Note that the features in NGINX Plus make discovery of other services possible, include additional load balancing algorithms, persistent SSL/TLS connections, and advanced health check functionality.

 The command, or entrypoint, for the Dockerfile is the [php-start.sh script](php-start.sh "Dockerfile entrypoint").